Open-source architecture: History

-Since then, open-source architecture practitioners and academics have increased the reach and influence of the citizen-centered design movement to other fields through inter-disciplinary collaborations, publications, conferences, and international exhibitions.
-In the last decade, open-source architecture, the mindful policy engagement field and the citizen-centered design movement have spawned smaller, derivative subsets of various names, most prominent of which is 'social impact design', 'public interest design' and the 'open architecture network' whose adherents combine design practice with social service.
-These early efforts, decades ago, are being propelled forward by new sensibilities through the continued commitment of architects, urban designers, planners, policy-makers and other stakeholders to engage and harness the knowledge of ordinary citizens in the design, development and implementation of urban policies, for projects that impact the very communities where we all live and work.
+Since its inception, the citizen-centered design movement has expanded its influence beyond architecture, engaging practitioners and academics from various fields in interdisciplinary collaborations, publications, conferences, and international exhibitions.
+Over the last decade, open-source architecture, mindful policy engagement, and citizen-centered design have given rise to smaller subsets with different names, including "social impact design", "public interest design", and the "open architecture network".
+Practitioners in these fields integrate design practice with social service to address pressing community needs.
+These efforts, which began decades ago, are propelled forward by new sensibilities and a continued commitment from architects, urban designers, planners, policymakers, and other stakeholders.
+They aim to engage and harness the knowledge of ordinary citizens in the design, development, and implementation of urban policies and projects that directly impact the communities where we all live and work.

 Cooking is often hailed as an early form of open source; vernacular architecture – producing recipes for everyday buildings – is another form of early lo-fi open-source culture, openly sharing and optimising technologies for building.

 Funding

-New economic models, exemplified by incremental microdonations and crowd-funding strategies like Sponsume and Kickstarter, offer new modes of project initiation and development, destabilising the traditionally feudal hierarchy of client/architect/occupant.
-Financing of private projects increasingly moves to the public domain, offering mass rather than singular ownership, whereas funding of public projects can be derived from more flexible, responsive frameworks than simple levies or taxation.
-Open-source architecture should have particular appeal for builders entirely outside the mainstream economy, such as squatters, refugees and the military.
+New economic models, exemplified by incremental microdonations and crowd-funding strategies, such as Sponsume and Kickstarter, offer new modes of project initiation and development, destabilising the traditionally feudal hierarchy of client/architect/occupant.
+Financing of private projects increasingly moves to the public domain, offering mass- rather than singular-ownership, where funding of public projects can be based on more flexible, responsive frameworks than simple levies or taxation.
+Open-source architecture should have particular appeal for builders entirely outside the mainstream economy, such as squatters, refugees, and the military.

 Engagement

 Open-source architecture relies upon amateurs as much as experienced professionals, the "genius of the mass" as much as that of the individual, eroding the binary distinction between author and audience.
 Like social software, it recognises the core role of multiple users at every stage of the project – whether as clients or communities, designers or occupants; at its best, it harnesses powerful network effects to scale systems effectively.
 It is typically democratic, enshrining principles of open access and participation, though political variations range from stealth authoritarianism to communitarian consensualism.

-Traditional developments require engagement programmes in which the 'community' is 'consulted' with respect to incoming developments, often with blunt tools such as focus groups, which often result in lack of representation and input, or at worst can result in NIMBYism.
+Traditional developments require engagement programmes in which the community is "consulted" with respect to incoming developments, often with blunt tools such as focus groups, which often result in lack of representation and input, or at worst can result in NIMBYism.
 With crowd-funded models, forms of engagement are built into the process, enabling a kind of emergent urbanism, in which use of space is optimised on terms set by its users.
-This reclamation of people's power can be seen as a soft, spatial version of Hacktivism.
+This reclamation of people's power can be seen as a soft, spatial version of hacktivism.
 Open-source architecture is likely to suffer some of the organizational drawbacks of open-source software, such as forking of projects, abandoned projects, the emergence of cliques and incompatibility with the installed base of buildings.
-Organized campaigns of fear, uncertainty and doubt are probable.
+Organized campaigns of fear, uncertainty and doubt are likely.